-Essay #2: Is there anything not covered in the application form which you would like the Admissions Committee to know about you?
+Is there anything not covered in the application form that you would like the Admissions Committee to know about you?
 (Maximum 250 words)

 If you are not paying close attention as you read through Oxford Saïd’s application information (though of course, you are, right?), you might accidentally dismiss this question as a standard optional essay prompt.
-This is certainly almost verbatim what we have seen from other schools as an add-on essay invitation, but in this case, an essay is required, so this is not a mistake you want to make.
+The wording may understandably give some applicants this initial impression, though the prompt is presented with a slightly different wording on the school’s application requirements page: “Tell us something that is not covered in your application which you would like the Admissions Committee to know about you.”
+The version in the application is almost verbatim what we have seen from other schools as an add-on essay invitation, but in this case, the essay is required, so this is not a mistake you want to make.
 Perhaps Saïd is hoping to check candidates’ attention to detail with this query?

 If you have a problem or issue in your candidacy, this would be the right place to address it, given that the school does not offer a typical, separate optional essay opportunity with which to do so.
 However, this is an essay that all applicants must submit, so if your profile is free of questionable components, you must still provide some key additional information here for the school to use in deciding whether to include you in its next incoming class.
 You will therefore need to determine what is most important for the admissions committee to know to evaluate you thoroughly and fairly, whether that is the story behind a seemingly unfavorable or deleterious part of your application or whether it is one about a significant learning experience or impressive accomplishment (or something else altogether).
 As always, take time to consider everything the admissions committee will already be able to learn about you from the other parts of your application, from your statistics and resume to your recommenders’ contributions.
 The goal here is to round out that information in a positive way that pushes your candidacy forward in the direction of acceptance.